fragro/Open-Assembly/docs/installation.rst

 Run the Development Server
 ############################

-Now Open a Terminal, navigate to Open-Assembly/ver1_0/openassembly and Run the Django Server
+Now Open a Terminal, navigate to Open-Assembly/ver1_0/openassembly and Run the Django Server.
+Remember that if you installed your dependencies in a virtualenv using the command ``source OA_ENV/bin/activate`` you must be in that virtual environment when running these from your shell.

 .. code-block:: bash